MizterB/RetroPie-Setup-Ubuntu/README.md

 ## TODO
 - Improve configurability (run with options)
 - Check if changes have already been applied, so they are not duplicated if the script is run a second time

+## CHANGELOG
+### 20190728
+- Changed name to reflect support for both Server and Mini versions of Ubuntu
+- Addded `retropie.preseed` file to standardize basic OS install & config
+- Installs the basic_install RetroPie meta-package, rather than its individual parts
+- Improved hiding of boot messages
+- Updated autostart logic, moved EmaulationStation launch into RetroPie's autostart.sh file
+- Enabled install of updated video drivers and Vulkan by default
+- Removed install of Ultimarc-linux and RetroPie launchingimages package.

+### 20190530
+- Initital release